 Fear can be one of the most significant factors that hold people back from being curious.
 Fear causes employees to be resistant to change.
 In a Forbes Coaches Council article by executive coach Gerry Valentine, he stated the best way to embrace change is through curiosity rather than to meet it with resistance.
 He explained, “Rather than giving in to fear, become deeply curious about the change.”
 Workers might resist technology for fear of what it takes to learn it, because they have never been exposed to it, or be inhibited based on a host of other factors based on environmental influences.
 Pew research found 72% of employees have concerns about losing their jobs to technology.
 Rather than putting their heads in the sand and hoping technology will go away, it is critical to ask questions and learn from it.
-By embracing curiosity, employees can understand better how to coexist with and benefit from technology.
+By embracing curiosity, employees can understand better how to coexist with and benefit from workforce technology.

 A valuable outcome from developing curiosity is that it can lead to exploration.
 In a study by Colin Camerer and his colleagues at the California Institute of Technology, “participants read trivia questions and rated how curious they were about the answers.
 The stronger their desire to find out, the greater the in the reward network before they received an answer.”
 Research like this can help organizations better understand the value of exploration.
-Developing curiosity in workers provides an incentive reward that can lead to breakthrough innovations.
+Developing curiosity in workers provides an incentive reward that can lead to breakthrough sustainability and innovation.

 Curiosity has been studied for its motivational qualities.
 Research in the area of artificial intelligence has shown that curiosity, which leads to motivation, can be based on anticipation of a future reward and desire to feel the novelty of going to a previously undiscovered space.
 Schmidhuber, a pioneer in reinforcement learning, explained that robots could be designed to be curious based on having a desire to learn the unpredictable.
 Recent artificial intelligence research has shown that curiosity can be cultivated without the traditional extrinsic reward expectation through studying robots’ game-playing habits.
-If resiliency is defined as recovering from poor choices and moving forward, these researchers determined that artificial intelligence is capable of being resilient based on their sense of curiosity.
+If resiliency is defined as recovering from poor choices and moving forward, these researchers determined that artificial intelligence is capable of being resilient, sustainability and innovation based on their sense of curiosity.

 To become genuinely innovative requires changing the way things have always been done in the past.
 As the revolution of working smarter, not harder continues, organizations must find a way to improve adaptability and become market leaders.
 The old style of managing cannot keep up with the pace of innovation.
 As analyst Alan Murray wrote in the Wall Street Journal, organizations “have missed game-changing transformations in industry after industry—computers (mainframes to PCs), telephony (landline to mobile), photography (film to digital), stock markets (floor to online)—not because of ‘bad’ management, but because they followed the dictates of ‘good’ management.”